 There are more choices than ever when it comes to baby food.
-What you choose to feed your baby depends on numerous factors including what food your baby prefers, what it needs in terms of nutrients, and the age of your child.
-Ultimately, it is up to each parent to decide what is best for their baby and family.
+What you choose to feed your baby depends on numerous factors, including what food your baby prefers, what nutrients they need, and their age.
+Ultimately, it’s up to parents to decide what’s best for their baby and family.

 Babies of different ages require different types of foods.
 Many of the larger baby food manufacturers, such as Gerber, label baby foods with numbers that correspond to a baby’s development.
 Generally, the youngest babies eat stage 1 foods that are cereal-based or fruit and vegetable purees.
 These foods have been entirely liquefied.
 Stage 2 foods have a thicker, less watery consistency, while stage 3 foods generally contain soft solids.
 Babies slowly progress from stage 1 to 3 as they grow and develop.

-Baby foods can keep for a long before they are opened.
-Go by the date on the package to make sure the food is fresh.
+Baby foods can keep for a long time before they are opened.
+Go by the “use by” date on the package to make sure the food is fresh.
 Make sure that there are no leaks or breaks in the sealing of food jars before eating.
-Once a jar of baby food has been opened, it is best if the food is consumed within a day of opening.
-If you plan on saving baby food after it has been opened, use a separate spoon to feed your baby and serve the food.
+Once a jar of baby food has been opened, it’s best if the food is consumed within a day of opening.
+If you plan on saving baby food after it has been opened, refrigerate it and then use a separate spoon to feed your baby.
 This will ensure that bacteria from your baby’s mouth do not contaminate the food you save for later.

 One benefit of making your own baby food is to ensure that the food is high quality and organic.
 However, there are also many options of pre-made organic food available at health food stores.
-While organic food may indeed be healthier, the Environmental Protection Agency monitors the production of baby food closely.
+While organic food may indeed be healthier, the production of baby food is monitored very closely.
 All baby food must adhere to federal guidelines and any baby food sold in stores has been deemed safe for consumption.
 Whether or not you wish to serve exclusively organic food, a combination of organic and non-organic, or regular store-bought food is a personal choice.